What is biblical hope? Is it the “wishing and hoping” kind of hope? And what about eternal security? Can a believer lose his salvation?

-In chapters 4 & 5 Eliphaz has implied there must be some sin in Job’s life to cause all this destruction to come on him.
-Job responds in chapter 6 by defending himself and saying he had not asked anything from his friends (vvs.
-22-23), all he wanted was their kindness (v.
-14), and while he defended himself, he did remain teachable, “Teach me, and I will be quiet; show me where I have been wrong” (v.
-24).
+In chapters 4 and 5 Eliphaz has implied there must be some sin in Job’s life to cause all this destruction to come on him.
+Job responds in chapter 6 by defending himself and saying he had not asked anything of his friends (Job 6.22-23), all he wanted was their kindness (Job 6.14), and while he defended himself, he did remain teachable, “Teach me, and I will be quiet; show me where I have been wrong” (Job 6.24).

 John 9.1-3 says, “Now as Jesus passed by, He saw a man who was blind from birth.
 And His disciples asked Him, saying, ‘Rabbi, who sinned, this man or his parents, that he was born blind?’ (this was a common though incorrect assumption) Jesus answered, ‘Neither this man nor his parents sinned, but that the works of God should be revealed in him.’”

 We, like Job’s friends, need to be careful with our judgments.
 We must be careful not to assume that tragedy in a believer’s life is a direct result of his or her own sin.